eclipse-oniro-mirrors/third_party_cangjie_runtime/std/doc/libs/std/io/io_package_api/io_package_classes.md

 reserve 5: 16
 reserve 2: 16
 Error: The additional must be greater than or equal to 0.
-Error:The maximum value for capacity expansion cannot exceed the maximum value of Int64.
+Error: The maximum value for capacity expansion cannot exceed the maximum value of Int64.
 ```

 ### func seek(SeekPosition)